hdShang/arxiv-daily/docs/eess-SY/2025-09-03/papers/250902968v1-spiking-control-systems-for-soft-robotics-a-rhythmic-case-study-in-a.md

 ---
 layout: default
-title: Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler
+title: "Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler"
 ---

 # Spiking control systems for soft robotics: a rhythmic case study in a soft robotic crawler